H4mAdAr4/TaxCalc/README.md

 # TaxCalc
-Just a simple program to calculate taxes of both nattural and fiscal persons applying discounts of healthcare and such
+Just a simple program to calculate taxes of both natural and fiscal persons applying discounts of healthcare and such